abriscos/ArcGIS-Portfolio/README.md

 Our final product for this project was our StoryMap, which I largely wrote the text, gathered the images, and created the layout for based on input from my group members.
 In addition to incorporating our survey and web map, it describes the purpose of our project and provides resources for connecting with community gardening projects around UC San Diego.
 You can view the full StoryMap [here](https://storymaps.arcgis.com/stories/94a426de683d4fd2b64298627344ea98).

 <img src="/Assets/storymap1.png" width="800"> <img src="/Assets/storymap2.png" width="800"> <img src="/Assets/storymap3.png" width="800"> <img src="/Assets/storymap4.png" width="800">

-## GIS with a Concentration in Environmental Analysis Certificate at SFSU

-The following is a collection of maps created as part of my coursework for my GIS with a Concentration in Environmental Analysis Certificate from San Francisco State University.